InTeGrate Modules and Courses >Mapping the Environment with Sensory Perception > Unit 5: Sensory Map Development

 Aerial imagery sources (links below):

-• Google Earth is the easiest to use and print and has the added benefit of allowing students to plot their data points directly on the aerial image.
+• Google Earth Pro is easy to use and print and allows students to plot their data points directly on the aerial image.

 • The U.S. EJScreen site allows students to collect demographic and environmental information for an area.
 This is especially useful for doing additional research beyond the scope of this module.